(Originally published in 2011)

 2021 Eagle Scout Update:

-Matthew is now almost 18 years old, and starting as a senior in high school in a couple of weeks!
+Matthew is now 18 years old and a senior in high school!

 When I look back at our Getting Your Hopes Up story from 10 years ago – where he had already made tremendous progress – I can honestly say the benefits and improvements have only continued.